The Secret: Dare to Dream

-The Secret: Dare to Dream is a 2020 American drama film based on the 2006 self-help book The Secret by Rhonda Byrne.
+The Secret: Dare to Dream is a 2020 American romantic drama film based on the 2006 self-help book The Secret by Rhonda Byrne.
 Directed by Andy Tennant, from a screenplay he wrote with Bekah Brunstetter and Rick Parks, it stars Katie Holmes, Josh Lucas, Jerry O'Connell, and Celia Weston.

+Engineering professor and amateur inventor Bray Johnson shows the hard-working young widow Miranda Wells the power of positive thinking by example.

 The film was released in the United States through video on demand, and theatrically in several countries, on July 31, 2020, by Roadside Attractions and Gravitas Ventures.

 Plot

-Miranda Wells is a hard-working young widow struggling to raise three children while managing her boyfriend Tucker Middendorf's seafood restaurant in New Orleans.
+Miranda Wells is a hard-working young widow struggling to raise her three children Missy, Greg, and Bess while managing her boyfriend Tucker Middendorf's seafood restaurant in New Orleans.
 Bray Johnson is an engineering professor from Vanderbilt University looking to meet Miranda to deliver an envelope.

-After Bray misses Miranda on his first try going to her house, they inadvertently meet when she rear-ends his truck with her car.
+After Bray misses Miranda on his first try going to her house, they inadvertently meet when she accidentally rear-ends his truck with her car.
 He offers to fix Miranda's broken bumper, so he follows her to her home, after which she invites him to stay for dinner.
-Until they drive back he doesn't realize she is the same Miranda he came looking for.
+Until they drive back he had not realized she is the same Miranda he came looking for.
 Bray and Miranda's son Greg fix the car bumper together.

 Miranda's kids, Bess (the youngest), Greg, and Missy, want pizza for dinner, which Miranda cannot afford.
 Bray stresses the power of positive thinking just as a delivery person appears at the door with pizza ordered by Tucker.
-As Bray has never found the moment to give the envelope to Miranda, he leaves it in the mailbox before departing.
+As he has never found the moment to give the envelope to Miranda, he leaves it in the mailbox before departing.

 A hurricane hits that night, washing away the mailbox and causing a tree to fall through the roof.
 Bray comes back to check on them, sees the mailbox missing, and offers to fix the roof as best as he can.
-Miranda and the kids leave with the kids' grandmother, Miranda's late husband Matt's mother Bobby, to stay over at her place while the house is fixed.
+Miranda and the kids leave with the children’s grandmother, Bobby (the mother of Miranda’s late husband, Matt), to stay at her house while theirs is being repaired.